destinyfrost/DestinyFrost-Portfolio/README.md

 # DestinyFrost-ProjectPortfolio

-Currently this is the Coursera portfolio template I created as my final project for the Introduction to Web Development course.

-I will be updating it in the near future and using it as my actual portfolio.
+Welcome to my portfolio repository!

+This was originally a final project in my Introduction to HTML, CSS, JavaScript course as a part of the IBM Full Stack Software Developer program.

+Now I have customized it and created my very own portfolio with my current information.